 “Any raw agricultural commodity subjected to washing, cleaning, milling, cutting, chopping, heating, pasteurizing, blanching, cooking, canning, freezing, drying, dehydrating, mixing, packaging, or other procedures that alter the food from its natural state.”

 This definition does not address the different types of processed foods that exist in our food system.
-Luckily, the NOVA Food Classification system (developed at the University of Sao Paulo in Brazil) was developed to classify processed foods into different categories, based on the degree to which the food is processed.
+Luckily, the NOVA Food Classification System (developed at the University of Sao Paulo in Brazil) was created to classify processed foods into different categories, based on the degree to which the food is processed.

 Unprocessed or Minimally Processed Foods: (LEAST processed)

-What: Unprocessed (or natural) foods are the edible parts of plants and animals.
-Minimally processed foods have been slightly altered by either drying, crushing, refrigeration, freezing, placing in containers, vacuum packaging, etc. Minimally processed foods do not have salt, sugar, or fat added to the original food.
+Unprocessed (or natural) foods are the edible parts of plants and animals.
+Minimally processed foods have been slightly altered by either drying, crushing, refrigerating, freezing, placing in containers, vacuum packaging, etc. Minimally processed foods do not have salt, sugar, or fat added to the original food.

 - Unprocessed foods: fruit, vegetables, beans, whole grains, nuts, etc.